 You will also want to be aware of the tire’s construction.
 Some side-by-side tires use a radial construction, others use a bias construction.
 The difference beteween the two is how the cords are laid inside the tire.
 In radial UTV tires, the cords are laid at a 90° angle, making the tires stiffer and more durable.
-Most DOT certified UTV tires are going to feature a radial construction as they are better suited for the road.
 Bias UTV tires are made from cords laying at 30° and 60° angles.
 This makes the tires more flexible for harder, rockier terrains, but also allows them to break down faster.

 If you’re ready to pick up a set of new side-by-side tires, look no further than our large selection at RockyMountainATVMC.com.
 With stock top brands like:

-If you have questions on tires, need to check our stock, or want to place an order, don’t hesitate to contact one of our customer service specialists or check our Tire Information page.
+If you have questions on tires, need to check our stock, or want to place an order, don’t hesitate to contact one of our customer service specialists.
 You can also check out what Tire Offers we have going to make sure you get the best deal on your new rubber.
 Purchasing new tires has never been easier, and Rocky Mountain ATV/MC is the one-stop shop for all other UTV parts, accessories, and riding gear.